ContraForce/contraforce-api/Docs/incident-object.md

 }
 ```

-Following table explains each property and the type of value it holds
+The following table explains each property and the value it represents.

 | Property | Type | Description | Sample Value | Is Nullable |
 |--|--|--|--|--|